daikimat/chrome-extension-kinspaX/README.md

 ## Functions
 - Change width of the space thread list to be draggable.
+    - Double-click the Draggable bar to reset the width.
 - Add 2pane mode with thread list and body content.

 ## LICENSE